taurushq-io/private-CMTAT-aztec/README.md

 This allows banks and financial institutions to benefits from tokenization while maintaining privacy and compliance.

-**Disclaimer:** Aztec is under heavy developpment, and this repository may be subject to rapid changes.
-Significant updates will needed once Aztec reaches testnet.
-Additionally, unlike CMTAT, this code has not been audited and may not be fully compliant with the Swiss law.

-## Introduction

 [Aztec](https://aztec.network/) is a privacy-focused Layer 2 solution on Ethereum that enables confidential transactions using zero-knowledge proofs (ZKPs).